July was Earth's third-warmest on record, EU scientists say

-ROME (AP) — The world experienced it's third-warmest July on record this year, the European Union agency that tracks global warming said Thursday, after two consecutive years when temperatures soared past previous records.
+ROME (AP) — The world experienced its third-warmest July on record this year, the European Union agency that tracks global warming said Thursday, with temperatures easing slightly for the month as compared with the record high two years ago.

-Despite a slightly lower global average temperature, the scientists said extremes — including heat and deadly floods — persisted in July.
+Despite the slightly lower global average temperature, scientists said extreme heat and deadly flooding persisted in July.

 “Two years after the hottest July on record, the recent streak of global temperature records is over — for now.
 But this doesn’t mean climate change has stopped,” said Carlo Buontempo, director of the Copernicus Climate Change Service.
 “We continued to witness the effects of a warming world.”

-While not as hot as July 2023 or July 2024, the hottest and second-warmest on record, the Copernicus Climate Change Service reported that the planet's average surface temperature last month was still 1.25 C (2.25 F) above the 1850-1900 pre-industrial period, before humans began the widespread burning of oil, gas and coal.
+While not as hot as July 2023 or July 2024, the hottest and second-hottest on record, the Copernicus report said that the planet's average surface temperature last month was still 1.25 C (2.25 F) above the 1850-1900 pre-industrial period, before humans began the widespread burning of fossil fuels like oil, gas and coal.

-Greenhouse gases released from the burning of fossil fuels like gasoline, oil and coal are the main cause of climate change.
+Greenhouse gases released from the burning of fossil fuels are the main driver of climate change.
+Deforestation, wildfires and many kinds of factories also release heat-trapping gasses into the atmosphere.

 Despite a somewhat cooler July, the 12-month period between August 2024 and July 2025 was 1.53 C above pre-industrial levels, exceeding the threshold set in 2015 to limit human-caused warming to 1.5 C (2.7 F).